jbloomlab/bench-to-byte/sections/tracking-your-code/index.md

 ```

 :::tip
 A quick note about cloning a remote repository.
-There are several methods for doing this, some of which require a little set up, and those will be covered in the [next section]().
+There are several methods for doing this, some of which require a little set up, and those will be covered in the [next section](/sections/working-collaboratively/).
 :::

 **Check Repository Status**:

-After you've made some changes to your directory, you can check to see what these are using the following command.
+After you've made some changes in your directory, you can check what these are using the following command.

 ```bash
 git status